 For a number of states, the answer is pretty simple: They’re not taking anything extra from your check.
 Several U.S. states have no income tax: Alaska, Florida, Nevada, South Dakota, Texas, Washington and Wyoming.
 Residents in New Hampshire and Tennessee pay tax on dividend and interest income.

-In each state, you can expect to take home the full $73,077 left after federal deductions.
-Those nine states are, unsurprisingly, in a nine-way tie for taking the least money from each paycheck.
-However, on the other end of the spectrum, New York would only leave you with $65,753 by year’s end.
+Based on Trump’s 2018 tax changes, in states with no state income tax, you can expect to take home the full $74,949 left after federal deductions.
+Alaska is a minor exception because its state unemployment insurance (SUI) charges 0.50 percent per paycheck, working out to an annual take-home income of $74,751.
+Thus, eight states are, unsurprisingly, in a eight-way tie for taking the least money from each paycheck.
+However, on the other end of the spectrum, Oregon would only leave you with $66,960 by year’s end.

 Another interesting observation from the research: If you’re looking to take home a bigger portion of each paycheck, it helps to have neighbors who tend toward the conservative in their political leanings.